knowm/kt-ram-client/documentation/Introduction.md

 1. One or more memristor `Array Module`.
 1. One `Calibration Module`.

 At least one of each component is needed to operate the sever.
-The calibration array module can only be inserted in the module "6" slot.
-While the calibration module is needed for initial calibration to create one or more "calibration profiles", it may then be removed and replaced with a memristor array module.
+The calibration module can only be inserted in the "module 6" slot while the driver can only be inserted into the driver slot.
+While the calibration module is initially needed for initial calibration to create "calibration profiles", it may then be removed and replaced with a memristor array module.
 Once calibrated, the kTPiServer enables users to select one or more memristors from one or more arrays and drive them with pulses of various amplitudes, widths and polarity.
 All driver and sensing function is encapsulated in the `Driver Module`, which means that the exact specification for driving and sensing is dependent on module version that is installed.
-As multiple versions are planned and in development, please refer to the documentation of the specific driver module.
+As multiple versions are planned and in development, please refer to the documentation of the specific module.

 The architecture follows the "unit crossbar" concept, which is elaborated on in [Alex's blog article here](https://knowm.org/memristor-crossbars-as-easy-as-raspberry-pi/).